aferreira44/blockchain-developer-bootcamp-final-project/README.md

 - Mint
 - Transfer

+## Deployed contract

+If you wnat to use the smart contract already deployed and loaded when open the frontend, read the following section.

-The contract has been deployed to the [Binance testnet](https://testnet.binance.org): 0x035D0CE14bD3E988f75B82853669AB8652C9110a.
+- The contract has been deployed to the [Binance testnet](https://testnet.binance.org): 0x035D0CE14bD3E988f75B82853669AB8652C9110a.

-The owner account of deployed contract is: 0x6b65b09797B3Ab33Ec6E2Af0407E0a0836027f9f.
+- The owner account of deployed contract is: 0x6b65b09797B3Ab33Ec6E2Af0407E0a0836027f9f.

-To have access to the owner of the contract, you can use the following mnemonic:
+- To have access to the owner of the contract, you can use the following mnemonic:

+:warning: **Don't use this mnemonic for other projects or in a production network**

 `learn fluid latin offer laugh bless giant rocket retire horror business road`